usmanialihassan92/mvhevc-rc-lf/README.md

-# mvhevc-rc-lf
-Author code for Two-Dimensional Hierarchical Rate Control Scheme For Light Field Compression Using MV-HEVC
+# Two-Dimensional Hierarchical Rate Control Scheme For Light Field Compression Using MV-HEVC

+:page_facing_up:Author code of the work submitted to Journal of Electronic Imaging, under special section of Light Field Imaging.

+:e-mail:Contact: ali.hassan@miun.se

 # Citation
 If you use these results, please consider citing the following work: